Nikhil1920/aos/Lab/Lab-1_dining_philosopher/dining_philosopher.md

 any philosopher cannot know when others may want to eat or think.

 ## Documentation
-Class: Dine - it has a main method.
+Class: Dine - it has a main method.\
 Class: Philosopher - represent the philosopher, it contains the two objects to represent the chopisticks.

-Methods
+Methods\
-eat - called when enter for eating. think - called when enter for thinking. run - overriden method for Thread class.
+eat - called when enter for eating.\
+think - called when enter for thinking.\
+run - overriden method for Thread class.

-Class: Chopstick - represent the chopistic available.
+Class: Chopstick - represent if chopistick is available.\
-Methods
+Methods\
-take - called when before occupied. release - called when philosopher starts thinking.
+take - called when before occupied.\
+release - called when philosopher starts thinking.\
 Both methods are the synchronized method.